Skip to main content

 Obtaining the full-text of PsycInfo records

-If there is no Open Access icon, or PDF or 'Full-Text HTML' button, select the 'Check local holdings' button for an automated catalogue search that will check if the document is in the Library’s collection.
+If there is no Open Access icon, or PDF or 'Full-Text HTML' button, select the 'Check local holdings' or 'links' button for an automated catalogue search that will check if the document is in the Library’s collection.

 If the full-text of the document is not in PsycInfo and it is not available via the library catalogue, you may be able to find a version via Google Scholar, or open access tools such as Kopernio or Unpaywall.
 If you want to request it directly from the author, select the title of a result and scroll down to the 'Correspondence Address' field for the mailing address and/or email address.